 The power method is limited by a few assumptions.
 First, not all square matrices A have a dominant eigenvalue.
 However, the Perron-Frobenius theorem guarantees that if all entries of A are positive, then A has a dominant eigenvalue.
-Second, there is no way to choose an \mathbf{x}0 that is guaranteed to have a nonzero projection onto the span of the eigenvectors corresponding to λ , though a random \mathbf{x}0 will almost surely satisfy this condition.
+Second, there is no way to choose an $\mathbf{x}0$ that is guaranteed to have a nonzero projection onto the span of the eigenvectors corresponding to $\lambda$ , though a random $\mathbf{x}0$ will almost surely satisfy this condition.
 Even with these assumptions, a rigorous proof that the power method converges is most convenient with tools from spectral calculus.
-See Chapter ?? of the Volume I text for details.